davidnwobi/PotentialFlow/README.md

 With these boundary conditions, the strengths of each panel can be calculated.

 ## Usage
-THe first thing you need to do is setup the geometry of the body.
+THe first thing you is setup the geometry of the body.
 How you intend to do this is up to you, but you must provide a numpy array of x and y coordinates.

-For the rest of this demontration, the NACA 2412 airfoil at an angle of attack of 6 degrees is used.
-The airfoil was generated using XFOIL.
+For the rest of this demontration, a NACA 2412 airfoil at an angle of attack of 6 degrees is used.
+The airfoil was first generated using XFOIL and later using the 'generate_four_digit_NACA' function in [`airfoil_generator.py`](src/airfoil_generator.py).
 ```python

 import numpy as np